pragma-/Plang/doc/README.md

     > fn add(a: Real, b: Real) a + b; add(3, "4")
      Validator error: In function call for `add`, expected Real for parameter `b` but got String

-This version of `add` returns `Real` because its return type was inferred from the types of its parameters.
+The return type annotation can be omitted if it can be inferred from the parameters or function body.

+In the following example, Plang will throw a compile-time type error because `f` attempts to return a value that is not a `Real`:

+    > fn f(x) -> Real "42"
+     Validator error: in definition of function `f`: cannot return value of type String from function declared to return type Real

-Let's delve a bit into return type inference by considering the `filter` built-in function:
+Consider the built-in `filter` function:

     > print(type(filter))
      Builtin (Function (Any) -> Boolean, Array) -> Array